KristopherGit/Module-19-Challenge/README.md

 <br>
 vi.)
 Bring up the Ganache app & the applicable 'KRYPTO_JOBS.PY' workspace associated with the 128-bit (12 word seed phrase) for the Ethereum customer account.
 <br>
 vii.)
-Verify that the address in index 0 associated with the customer account matches the Client Account Address at the top left-hand section of the KryptoJobs2Go Streamlit app and that the applicable number of ETH has been deducted from the account from the just completed transaction.
+Verify that the address in index 0 associated with the customer account matches the 'Client Account Address' at the top left-hand section of the KryptoJobs2Go Streamlit app and that the applicable number of ETH has been deducted from the account from the just completed transaction.
 <br>
 viii.)
-Further verify the transaction has taken place by navigating to the 'Transactions' tab on the Ganache GUI homepage of said client account.
+Further verify the transaction has taken place by navigating to the 'Transactions' tab on the Ganache GUI homepage of said client account (Note the TX Hash).
+Verify the 'From Address' & 'To Contract Address' match the customer & fintech professional's individual ETH HD wallet addresses, respectively.
 <br>
 <br>